Leleute/DevObsProject/README.md

 ## Introduction
 TodoList project - Bastien LE GUERN Matthieu LELEU

-This project is meant to practice unit testing in application developped in NodeJS and ExpressJS The test have been conducted mostly with Mocha and Chai.
+This project is meant to practice unit testing in application developped in NodeJS, ExpressJS and jQuery.
+The test have been conducted mostly with Mocha and Chai.